MartinKBeck/TwitterScraper/README.md

 This repository contains various materials that follow my series of tweet scraping articles.

 <b>All materials pertaining to GetOldTweets3 are rendered obsolete due to changes in Twitter search APIs.
 Materials are left for archival reasons.</b>
+<b>If you raise any issues on my code, please refer to the specific sub-directory and Python libraries used so I can know where to help.</b>

 The <b>BasicScraper</b> folder contains materials from my beginner scraping tutorial article available [here](https://towardsdatascience.com/how-to-scrape-tweets-from-twitter-59287e20f0f1 "written article").
 This article covers: